AdmaniM9342/AdmaniM9342.github.io/_projects/Grocery-Saver/index.md

 ## Key Features

-- Built with vanilla JavaScript and designed with a responsive, mobile-friendly layout.
+- We built this app with vanilla JavaScript and were tasked with designing a responsive, mobile-friendly layout.
-- Automatically calculates total costs and savings per store.
+- The GrocerySaver app automatically calculates total costs and savings per store.
-- Highlights the best deal to make comparison quick and intuitive.
-- Useful for budgeting, shopping planning, and price-conscious decision-making.
+- Our goal was for it to be useful for budgeting, shopping planning, and price-conscious decision-making.

 ---

 ## Challenges Faced

 - Designing a clean interface that works smoothly across devices without relying on frameworks.
-- Ensuring accurate price parsing and calculation despite varied user input.
-- Creating a pleasant user experience while keeping the app lightweight and fast.
+- Keeping the prices standardized without having to continuously ping several websites with varied data sources.

 ---

 ## Skills Demonstrated

-- **JavaScript Development**: Implemented core logic for dynamic calculations and UI updates.
+- **JavaScript Development**: We implemented core logic for dynamic calculations and UI updates.
 - **Responsive Design**: Developed a layout that adapts well to both desktop and mobile screens.
 - **Web Deployment**: Hosted the app using GitHub Pages with attention to performance and accessibility.
 - **User-Centered Design**: Focused on clarity, ease of use, and visual feedback for key interactions.